srcery-colors/srcery-vim/README.md

 Solarized, without the bullshit.
 ================================

-Unlike the original, these Vim colorschemes are guaranteed to give consistent results in the environments listed at the bottom of this document without littering your beautiful `vimrc` with useless crap or paging through hundreds of StackOverflow questions to make sense of a needlessly convoluted setup.
+Unlike the original, these Vim colorschemes are guaranteed to give consistent results in most environments without littering your beautiful `vimrc` with useless crap or paging through hundreds of StackOverflow questions to make sense of a needlessly convoluted setup.

 ## Requirements